niktaghanei/differential-gene-expression-analysis/README.md

 **Volcano Plot: Uninfected (Uninfected + Dillapiole vs Uninfected + Vehicle)**

 Key observations:
-- Balanced up- and downregulation: roughly equal numbers of significant genes in both directions (unlike Vehicle's upregulation dominance).
+- More balanced up- and downregulation: similar numbers of significant genes in both categories (no longer dominated by upregulation as in Vehicle).
-- High significance: -log10(padj) reaches ~80, very strong statistical support for changes.
+- Highly significant: -log10(padj) ~80, strong statistical evidence for changes.
-- Upregulation: reaches up to ~+10, with key genes like **KIF1B** (vesicle/mitochondria transport), **HDGFL3** (cell growth/repair), **TRPA1** (cation channel, inflammation sensing), **WDR13** (gene regulation/signaling).
+- Upregulation: extends up to ~+10, with major genes such as **KIF1B** (vesicle/mitochondria transport), **HDGFL3** (cell growth/repair), **TRPA1** (cation channel, inflammation sensing), **WDR13** (gene regulation/signaling).
-- Downregulation: reaches down to ~-8, with top genes like **INTS8** (snRNA processing), **LRRC41** (ubiquitin ligase component), **WDR5** (histone methylation), **LCORL** (transcription factor).
+- Downregulation: extends down to ~-8, with major genes such as **INTS8** (snRNA processing), **LRRC41** (ubiquitin ligase component), **WDR5** (histone methylation), **LCORL** (transcription factor).
-- Green region (large FC but non-significant) is thinner and more dispersed than in Vehicle —> fewer large non-significant changes.
+- Green region (large FC but non-significant) is less dense and more scattered than in Vehicle → fewer large non-significant changes.

 **Comparison with Vehicle (pure infection)**:
-- Vehicle shows stronger upregulation (max +7) and limited downregulation (max -4), with low-expression genes driving most changes.
+- Vehicle has more upregulation (max +7) and less downregulation (max -4), with low-expression genes dominating most changes.
-- Uninfected shows more balanced changes, stronger downregulation, and high-expression genes more affected.
+- Uninfected has more balanced changes, more downregulation, and high-expression genes are more affected.
-- Fewer unaffected genes (gray band) in Uninfected, Dillapiole perturbs more of the transcriptome in healthy cells.
+- Fewer unaffected genes (gray band) in Uninfected, Dillapiole affects more of the transcriptome in uninfected cells.
-- Shared downregulated genes (e.g., LRRC41, WDR5, MLX, VRK2) maintain similar positions, suggesting these are direct Dillapiole effects independent of infection.
+- Common downregulated genes (e.g., LRRC41, WDR5, MLX, VRK2) retain similar positions, indicating these are direct Dillapiole effects not influenced by infection.

 **Interpretation**:
-Dillapiole alone induces a broad, balanced response in uninfected cells, with strong downregulation (especially high-expression genes) and upregulation in low-expression genes.
-This contrasts with pure infection's activation-dominated pattern.
-Dillapiole's baseline suppression may contribute to its modulatory role during infection, where the response becomes more controlled and less extreme.
+Uninfected cells have a balanced response to Dillapiole alone, with strong downregulation (especially high-expression genes) and upregulation in low-expression genes.
+This is in contrast to the activation-biased response in pure infection.
+The baseline downregulation by Dillapiole could explain its modulatory action in infection, where the response is more regulated and less drastic.

 ![Volcano plot, Uninfected](https://github.com/niktaghanei/differential-gene-expression-analysis/blob/main/plots/volcano%20plots/uninfected_withsymbol_volcano.png)

 **Volcano Plot: Infected (Infected + Vehicle vs Infected + Dillapiole)**

 Key observations:
-- Relatively balanced up and downregulation, with a wide y-range (~90) indicating very high statistical significance for changes.
+- Relatively balanced down- and upregulation, with large y-range (~90) reflecting very high statistical significance of the changes.
-- Downregulation is more dispersed and extensive (down to ~-7), especially in low-expression genes (left side).
+- Downregulation is more scattered and widespread (down to ~-7), particularly in low-expression genes (left side).
-- Upregulation is weaker (max ~+5) and more clustered near zero, focusing on high-expression genes (right side).
+- Upregulation is weaker (max ~+5) and more concentrated around zero, particularly in high-expression genes (right side).
-- High density of unaffected genes (gray band) compared to other contrasts —> fewer genes are significantly perturbed.
+- High density of unaffected genes (gray band) compared to other comparisons --> fewer genes are significantly affected.

 **Comparison with Vehicle (pure infection)**:
-- Vehicle shows stronger upregulation (up to ~+7) and limited downregulation (max ~-4), with changes dispersed in low-expression genes.
+- Vehicle has stronger upregulation (up to ~+7) and limited downregulation (max ~-4), with scattered changes in low-expression genes.
-- Infected shows weaker upregulation (max ~+5, shifted to high-expression genes) and stronger, more dispersed downregulation (max ~-7, focused on low-expression genes).
+- Infected has weaker upregulation (max ~+5, shifted to high-expression genes) and stronger, more scattered downregulation (max ~-7, in low-expression genes).
 - Much higher density near log2FC = 0 in Infected, dillapiole reduces the number of affected genes during infection.
-- Downregulation is more prominent and widespread in Infected, while upregulation is attenuated and redirected.
+- Downregulation is more pronounced and widespread in Infected, while upregulation is weakened and shifted.

 **Interpretation**:
-Dillapiole during infection attenuates the strong activation seen in pure infection (Vehicle) and enhances downregulation, particularly in low-expression genes.
-This results in a more limited, balanced, and suppressed transcriptional response, consistent with dillapiole dampening bacterial virulence, reducing the intensity of the host immune response, and shifting changes toward high-expression genes for a more controlled outcome.
+Dillapiole during infection weakens the strong activation present in pure infection (Vehicle) and further promotes downregulation, particularly in low-expression genes.
+This leads to a more restricted, balanced, and suppressed transcriptional response, in agreement with dillapiole weakening bacterial virulence, reducing the strength of the host immune response, and shifting the changes to high-expression genes for a more regulated response.

 ![Volcano plot, Infected](https://github.com/niktaghanei/differential-gene-expression-analysis/blob/main/plots/volcano%20plots/infected_withsymbol_volcano.png)